Archipelago of Saint-Pierre Lake

-The Archipelago of Lake Saint Pierre counts 103 islands in the western part of Lake Saint Pierre, in Quebec, in Canada.
+The Archipelago of Lake Saint Pierre counts 103 islands in the western part of Lake Saint Pierre, in the Canadian province of Quebec.
 There are two groups: Islands of Berthier to the north and the islands of Sorel to the south.

 The shores of this archipelago has twenty-two coastal villages.
 Around 2600 people were living on those islands in 2011.
 Islands Dupas and Saint-Ignace-de-Loyola are partially urbanized.
 The majority of the other islands are used for agriculture and grazing farm animals.

 A network of small roads, often unpaved crosses the riparian environment of the islands.
 The islands of Saint-Ignace-de-Loyola, Dupas and Castors (Beavers) are connected to the north side of St. Lawrence River by a small network of bridges.
 The connection between the two sides of St. Lawrence River) is provided by a ferry service between Sorel and Saint-Ignace Island (the largest island of the archipelago).
 Most of the other islands are accessible only by boat.
 The south side of the river, the "Île des Embarras" (Embarrassment Island) is the smallest of the inhabited islands.